jacobpatterson1549/selene-bananas/README.md

 ```bash
 mkcert 127.0.0.1
 ```
 Then, replace the `resources/tls-cert.pem` and `resources/tls-key.pem` files with the certificates.
-Update the `.env` file with the parateters below.
+Update the `.env` file with the parameters below.
 Make sure to remove the `PORT` variable, if present.
 ```
 HTTP_PORT=8001
 HTTPS_PORT=8000